dklim11/Modeling-of-fluctuations/README.md

 11) B - coefficient at t^3
 12) C - coefficient at t^2
 13) D - coefficient at t
-14) E - free member
-fi is function of time. fi specifies phase change of motor. fi is polynomial of degree 4. fi = A_4t^4 + Bt^3 + Ct^2 + Dt + E
-Spring is unloaded in t = 0.
+14) E - free member.
+It specifies start-up coordinate of the motor fi is function of time. fi specifies phase change of motor. fi is polynomial of degree 4. fi = A_4t^4 + Bt^3 + Ct^2 + Dt + E Spring is unloaded in t = 0.